Mass Communication BA Degree / BS Degree

 Career Outlook for Mass Communication

 A degree in mass communication provides skills for a range of careers, including reporting, editing, public relations and advertising.
-According to the U.S. Bureau of Labor Statistics, public relations professionals can expect a higher-than-average increase of 21% in job opportunities through 2018.
-For more, go to Occupational Outlook Handbook - Public Relations Managers and Specialists.
+According to the U.S. Bureau of Labor Statistics, public relations professionals can expect a 12 percent increase in job opportunities through 2022, which is about as fast as the average for all occupations.
+For more, go to Occupational Outlook Handbook - Public Relations Specialists.